Close Menu

 December 7, 2019

-Multiple stories have now surfaced of folks who ventured down the FI path, hoping to attain freedom in their lives, but later decided it wasn’t such a good idea.
+Multiple stories have surfaced of folks who ventured down the FIRE path, hoping to attain freedom in their lives, but later decided it wasn’t such a good idea.

 Should we be worried that this lifestyle is going to affect us in negative ways?
 Will we regret saving so much?
 Or will we regret leaving traditional full-time work so early?

 I can’t speak to all complaints because, as is typical of the internet, these are never-ending!
-But let’s break down some whiny stories I’ve seen recently about the FIRE movement, along with other common complaints.
-Some points here are taken from a media article which I won’t link as it doesn’t deserve recognition.
+But let’s break down some of the stories I’ve seen, along with other common complaints.

 Wait, what?
-Show me one blogger who said you MUST avoid these things!
-Your friend’s wedding and spending quality time with your spouse?
-FI computer says no, apparently.
-What a load of shit!
+Show me one blogger who says you must skip your best friend’s wedding or avoid spending quality time with your partner.

 Renting to an ex-con and recovering drug addict, and managing the property yourself.
 What could go wrong?